- Evaluate your progress toward any specific goals.

-Whether you're a seasoned investor trying to maximize every investment dollar, or a beginner who just wants to retire one day, you need to take the time to understand how your investments are doing, and if they are working enough for you.
-Here is a simple three-step check-up plan.
+Whether you're a seasoned investor trying to maximize every investment dollar, or a beginner who just wants to retire one day, you need to take the time to understand how your investments are doing, and if they are working well for you.
+Here is a simple 3-step checkup plan.

-Using Fidelity's college savings calculator, we estimate you would need to save about $287 per month over 18 years, assuming a 6% annual rate of return.
+Using Fidelity's college savings calculator, we estimate you would need to save about $200 per month over 18 years, assuming an annual rate of return between 1% and 3%.
 Saving less per month would require a longer period of time over which to save—or a higher rate of return, which you can't always count on.

 What about retirement savings?
 For a 25-year-old aiming to retire at age 67, Fidelity's savings factor would suggest aiming to have saved 1x (one times) your salary by age 30.
 By the time retirement hits, we estimate you should have amassed 10x your salary.1

-Are you on track to meet your retirement goals?
-Get your retirement score on Fidelity.com.
-Or even better, do a more detailed analysis of your goals—including education—in Fidelity's Planning & Guidance Center (login may be required).
-If you are not on track to achieve your goals, you can catch up by saving more or postponing your planned retirement date—and you may also need to adjust your asset mix.
+Or even better, do a more detailed analysis of your goals—including education—in Fidelity's Planning & Guidance Center.
+If you are not on track to achieve your goals, you can try to catch up by saving more or postponing your planned retirement date—and you may also need to adjust your asset mix.

-A key to success is creating an asset mix that aligns with your goals.
-But market moves can shift that allocation, inadvertently shifting your investment mix out of alignment with your goals, time horizon, financial situation, or emotional tolerance for portfolio volatility.
-That’s because your investment mix may become more or less risky than you intended due to movements of the stock and bond markets.
-Your stock investments may become over- or underweighted relative to your other investments, which can shift the level of risk and return you may be trying to target.
+Ensuring that your mix of investments continues to reflect your chosen level of risk is an important part of the review process.
+Market moves can shift that allocation out of alignment with your goals.
+As a result, your investment mix may become more or less risky than you intended.
+Your stock and bond investments may become over- or underweighted relative to your other investments, which can shift the level of risk and return you may be trying to target.

 Check your asset mix at least once per year to help keep it on track with your objectives.
-If your life or goals change significantly—or, after big moves in the market—review your investments and rebalance if necessary.
-If your investment mix has drifted by 10% or more, you may want to consider rebalancing.
+If your goals change significantly—or, after big moves in the market—review your investments, and if your investment mix has drifted significantly from your target asset class weights (for example, by 10% or more), consider rebalancing your portfolio to your initial target mix.